-Less than 1% of outstanding shares of common stock and based on 86,810,668 shares outstanding as of March 14, 2023.
+\ Less than 1% of outstanding shares of common stock and based on 86,810,668 shares outstanding as of March 14, 2023.

 (1) All amounts have been determined in accordance with Rule 13d-3 under the Exchange Act.
 A person has beneficial ownership of shares if he or she has the power to vote or dispose of such shares.
 This power can be exclusive or shared, direct or indirect.
 For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any shares of common stock which such person has the right to acquire within 60 days of March 14, 2023.
-For purposes of computing the percentage of outstanding shares of common stock held by each person or group of persons named above, any security which such person or persons has or have the right to acquire within 60 days of March 14, 2023 is deemed to be outstanding, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.
+For purposes of computing the percentage of outstanding shares of common stock held by each person or group of persons named above, any security which such person or persons has or have the right to acquire within 60 days of March 14, 2023.
+For purposes of computing the percentage ownership of any other person.
+As of March 14, 2023 is deemed to be outstanding, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.
 As of March 14, 2023, a total of 86,810,668 shares of Common Stock were issued and outstanding.
 None of the shares reported in the table have been pledged as security.